-I have been playing guitar for over 55 years and have been teaching guitar for over 40 of them.
+I have been playing guitar for well over 60 years and have been teaching guitar for over 45 of them.

 I started playing when the folk boom hit in the 1950s and, thanks to my parents, I was treated to both group and then regular private guitar lessons.
 But when the Beatles played on the Ed Sullivan Show, my imagination and guitar playing excitement catapulted to incalculable levels.
 This passion continued when, in the very early 1970s thanks to my trumpet playing brother, I developed a keen interest in jazz.
 At that time there was not a plethora of good jazz instructors, so my jazz guitar education revolved record collection and a substantial amount of my income was, therefore, poured into Tower Records on Sports Arena Boulevard in San Diego.

 Over the years the emphasis of my guitar playing has revolved around classical guitar.
 However, my passion for good rock, jazz and bluegrass remains extremely high.